-We discuss your babies feeding times with you.
-KinderRijk provides nutrition*, but you can of course provide expressed milk or come to the nursery to breastfeed your baby.
+We discuss your baby’s feeding times with you.
+KinderRijk provides nutrition*, but you can of course provide milk or come to the nursery to breastfeed your baby.
 In that case, please make sure that your bottle bottles are labeled with the name of your child and the date and time of pumping.
 KinderRijk adheres to the Hygiene Code.

 * At our day care, nutrition is included in the fees, except if diet nutrition or specific nutrition requirements are needed.
 Click here to read more about our assortment and our policy on specific nutrition requirements at parents’ request.